StarKRE22/Atomic/Docs/Elements/Expressions/Manual.md

 ## 🔍 API Reference

-There are several interfaces and implementations of expressions, depending on a different scenario and the number of arguments the actions take:
+There are several interfaces and implementations of expressions, depending on the concrete scenario and the number of arguments the expression take:

 <details>
   <summary><a href="IExpressions.md">IExpressions</a></summary>